Making a Will in South Australia

 Is SA stricter about informal Wills?

 Yes.
-While Section 12(2) of the Wills Act 1936 does allow the court to consider informal documents, South Australia is generally regarded as having a stricter approach to admitting informal Wills compared to states like Queensland or NSW.
+While the Succession Act 2023 (SA) does allow the court to consider informal documents, South Australia is generally regarded as having a stricter approach to admitting informal Wills compared to states like Queensland or NSW.

 Who can contest a Will in South Australia?

-Under the Inheritance (Family Provision) Act 1972, eligible claimants include spouses, domestic partners, children, and in some cases grandchildren and parents.
+Under the Succession Act 2023 (SA) (which replaced the Inheritance (Family Provision) Act 1972 from 1 January 2025), eligible claimants include spouses, domestic partners and children; step-children, former partners, grandchildren, parents and siblings can claim only where they show genuine need.
 Claims must be made within 6 months from the grant of probate.

 Create Your SA Will Today